mengzaiqiao/mengzaiqiao.github.io/cv.md

 ## Education

 - **Sun Yat-sen University**, Guangzhou, China	2014 - 2018
   Ph.D. student in Computer Science and Technology

 - **Guangdong University of Technology**, Guangzhou, China	2011 - 2014

-  M.S. in Computer Science and Technology
+  M.E. in Computer Science and Technology

 - **Jiangxi University of Science and Technology**, Ganzhou, China	2008 - 2010

-  B.S. in Software Engineering
+  B.E. in Software Engineering

 - **Jiangxi University of Science and Technology**, Nanchang, China	2005 - 2008
   Coll. in Software Technology

 -------